My novel needs a little flavor.

 What I’ve envisioned so far –

-“Old world” scavenged trade goods – aerosol cheese, canned goods (just make sure they aren’t swollen with bacteria ), metals from stripped appliances and automobiles, car parts for those cars that still run – or for use in other projects, etc.
+“Old world” scavenged trade goods – aerosol cheese, canned goods (just make sure they aren’t swollen with bacteria :pain: ), metals from stripped appliances and automobiles, car parts for those cars that still run – or for use in other projects, etc.

 Craft or artisan goods – woodcarved items, pottery, herbal remedies, paintings, hand-woven cloth or clothing, homemade garden tools, homemade fallout detectors, homemade electrical generator kits, etc.